jorge-borbinha/ReadPhantom/README.md

 readPhantom is a Python script to read, process, and convert voxel phantom data into files suitable for simulation and visualization with the PENELOPE/penEasy Monte Carlo framework [1,2]. :atom_symbol:

-The `readPhantom.py script` is a powerful tool designed to streamline the workflow for researchers and students working with voxel phantoms.
+The `readPhantom.py` is a powerful tool designed to streamline the workflow for researchers and students working with voxel phantoms.
 It automates the conversion of raw phantom data into structured .vox files required by PENELOPE/penEasy [3,4].

 The program is optimized for efficiency, especially when handling large datasets with millions of voxels.
 It uses Python's numpy and pandas libraries for fast data processing, avoiding slow, line-by-line processing.